ZvonimirZlo/breaking-bad-quote-generator/README.md

 - download or clone the repository
 - run `npm install`
 - run `npm start`
+- or open live demo on the link above

 ## Credits
 Author of the image I've used for the background is Joshua Freake from Unsplash.